kpaxlive/Inception/README.md

 # Inception

 ### Description
 This project aims to broaden your knowledge of system administration by using Docker.
-I virtualized several Docker images, creating them in your new personal virtual machine.
+We use WordPress NGINX and mariadb services to up our WordPress website.
+The main purpose of the project is using docker containers for each services and make them communicate each other in a VM.

 ***
 ### Dependencies